Oats Overnight Review: A Dietitian’s Take

 What is Oats Overnight?

-Oats Overnight is a pre-made overnight oatmeal product with added protein for an easy healthy breakfast option.
+Oats Overnight is a pre-made overnight oats product with added protein, designed as a quick and convenient breakfast option.

-Each serving proudly packs a whopping 20g of protein to fuel your day ahead without missing a beat.
-That’s about the same amount of protein as three eggs, BTW.
+Each serving packs a whopping 20g of protein to fuel your day ahead.
+That’s about the same amount of protein as about three eggs.

 Want to save this recipe?